-"Saturday Night Live: The Experience" opens on October 21 at the Museum of Broadcast Communications.
-The 12,000-square-foot installment takes you on a journey behind the scenes of the late-night live television sketch comedy and variety show that continues to be an American staple as it enters its 43rd season.
+"Saturday Night Live: The Experience" is open at the Museum of Broadcast Communications.
+The 12,000-square-foot installment takes you on a journey behind the scenes of the late-night live television sketch comedy and variety show that continues to be an American staple as it enters its 44rd season.

 Ten full-on galleries usher you into the office of Executive Producer Lorne Michaels, the writers room, the control room and many more nooks and crannies of the legendary show, each piled with iconic artifacts.